RIAPS/riaps-integration/riaps-bbbruntime/README.md

 	            where xxxx is the hostname seen when logging into the BBBs
 	```

-4. Secure communication between the Host Environment and the BBBs by following the "Securing Communication Between the VM and BBBs" instructions on https://github.com/RIAPS/riaps-integration/tree/master/riaps-x86runtime.
+8. Secure communication between the Host Environment and the BBBs by following the "Securing Communication Between the VM and BBBs" instructions on https://github.com/RIAPS/riaps-integration/tree/master/riaps-x86runtime.
 Once this process completes, the host environment will automatically login to the bones when using ssh utilizing your ssh keys.

 # Update RIAPS Platform Packages on Existing BBBs

-1. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh) to the BBB
+1. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-bbbruntime/riaps_install_bbb.sh) to the BBB.

-2. Run the update script
+2. Run the update script.

 	```
 	$ sudo apt-get update